Preceptorship

 • All modules as required by the College of Pharmacy at time of completion.

-• Identify the key ideas, thoughts, or learning points gained through the experience
+• Summarize the key ideas or learning points gained.

-Upon completion of the preceptorship, you may calculate the total number of CEUs you obtained through your participation to include on your accreditation certificate.
-Involvement in one contact hour of an accredited learning activity is equivalent to one CEU.
-Keep the accreditation certificate in your Learning Portfolio as a record.
+After completing the preceptorship, you can calculate the total number of Continuing Education Units (CEUs) earned and include them on your accreditation certificate.
+One contact hour of an accredited learning activity equals one CEU.
+Be sure to keep the accreditation certificate in your Learning Portfolio as a record.

 Interns